EdPs97/pisystem-in-mining/README.md

 ## Official Reporting

 My in-depth knowledge of the data infrastructure proved valuable when troubleshooting discrepancies in official reporting.
-For example, ore grade values were often debated due to differences between single sample
+Any change in the calculations could be discussed and duly change if required.